rockcookies/fnx-ui/packages/fnx-ui/src/col/index.en-US.md

 ## Basic Usage

-Set the width percentage of the column by adding the `span` attribute to `Col`.
-In addition, adding the `offset` attribute can set the offset width of the column, and the calculation method is the same as that of `span`.
+Set the width percentage of the column by adding the `span` attribute to Col. In addition, adding the `offset` attribute can set the offset width of the column, and the calculation method is the same as that of `span`.

 ```tsx
 import { Row, Col } from 'fnx-ui';